Professor Cui Yi ACS Nano: Professor Cui Yi ACS Nano:

 Figure 2.
 Preparation and characterization of Li-rGO composite electrode.
 (Ae) Preparation of SirGO by vacuum filtration and injection of molten Li to construct Li-SirGO composite anode; (f) XRD pattern; (g) thermogravimetric analysis (TGA) results; (hj) SiGO (h), SirGO (i) And SEM images of Li-SirGO.

-The strategy of using intercalated Si nanoparticles as nucleation seeds for metal Li deposition successfully avoids the fact that Li is preferentially deposited on the surface of rGO.
+3. The working mechanism of SirGOThe strategy of using intercalated Si nanoparticles as nucleation seeds for metal Li deposition successfully avoids the fact that Li is preferentially deposited on the surface of rGO.
 With the presence of Si nanoparticles between graphene layers, Li first forms an alloy with Si, and then lithium metal deposition occurs.
 Based on this working mechanism, it can be seen from the SEM image of FIG. 3 that SirGO modified with Si can preferentially deposit metal Li inside the framework, on the contrary, most of the surface of unmodified rGO appears Li, which constitutes Li- The SirGO composite electrode also exhibits ultra-dense deposition behavior.
-At the same time, after the Li-SirGO Li is stripped (cutoff voltage is 0.4V), it shows uniform distribution of Li Si alloy particles.
+At the same time, after the Li-SirGO Li is stripped (cutoff voltage is 0.4V), it shows uniform distribution of Li x Si alloy particles.

 Figure 3.
 The working mechanism of the SirGO framework.
 (A, b) The morphology of SirGO and rGO after depositing 1 mAh cm -2 lithium at a current density of 1 mA cm -2 ; (c, d) Li-SirGO recombination before and after stripping metal Li to 0.4V SEM image of the cross section of the electrode; (e) SEM image of the enlarged area in (d); (f) the corresponding EDS spectrum.